Skip to main content

 Per runner/crates/runner-common/src/voucher.rs:28, the PoC uses:

-This is a PoC placeholder, not a normative protocol value.
+This is a PoC placeholder, not a normative protocol value (note 1 is Ethereum mainnet’s chainId, so a PoC voucher shares an EIP-712 domain axis with L1; production MUST NOT ship 1).
 The activation rule is:

 1. Mainnet / production: COWBOY_SESSION_CHAIN_ID MUST be drawn from the canonical Cowboy chain id (currently TBD — likely node/types/src/constants.rs once a CHAIN_ID constant lands, or the validator config field that holds it).